Chapter 10:

 “O-Okay!”

 When the two’s timing matched, Nicolaus dislodged the small man from his prison and nearly launched him into the street behind!
 “Finally!
 Wow…that was harder than it looked!”
+A moment of success!
 (If I could’ve hid it, using my telekinesis would’ve made that infinitely easier.)
+It dawned on the young man how dainty his associate felt, still held up in his arms.
 “Aran, you’re way lighter than I thought you’d be.”

 “Ahaha…” Aran chuckled awkwardly as Nicolaus placed the young man back onto the ground.
 “W-Well!”
 He cleared his throat, attempting to appear poised in spite of the humiliating circumstance.
 “Let’s retire to my base!
 Shall we?”